openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 InferenceEngine::LowLatency(cnnNetwork);
 ```
-**State naming rule:**  a name of state is a concatenation of names: original TensorIterator operation, Parameter of the body, and additional suffix "variable_" + id (0-base indexing, new indexing for each TensorIterator).
+**State naming rule:**  a name of a state is a concatenation of names: original TensorIterator operation, Parameter of the body, and additional suffix "variable_" + id (0-base indexing, new indexing for each TensorIterator).
 You can use these rules to predict what the name of the inserted State will be after the transformation is applied.
 For example:
 ```cpp
 	// Precondition in ngraph::function.
 	// Created TensorIterator and Parameter in body of TensorIterator with names